Skip to content

 The styling of each review is done automatically as the customer shares their experience, similar to how Amazon or any other dynamic website works.

-No-Code Example 4: My Nursery – Teaching App
+No-code example 4: My nursery - Teaching app

 Examples of no-code apps span multiple fields, including children’s education.
 With My Nursery, the people behind the app set out to create an intuitive way to manage nursery work.